 The House Small Brewers Caucus in the United States House of Representatives provides the small brewing community in America an extremely important forum in Washington, D.C.

 The Caucus was formed in 2007 by interested Members of Congress to gain a better understanding of all aspects of small brewing, from business and regulatory issues to the brewing process and history of the small brewing community.
-Co-chaired by Representatives Peter DeFazio (D-Oregon) and Jim Gerlach (R-Pennsylvania) and with Richrad Neal (D-Massachusetts) and Patrick McHenry (R-North Carolina) serving as vice chairs, the purpose of the House Small Brewers Caucus is to provide elected officials and their staff an interactive opportunity to learn about the dynamics of running a small business as a brewery and the quality, process and value of craft beers and small brewing activities.
+Co-chaired by Representatives Peter DeFazio (D-Oregon) and Mike Kelly (R-Pennsylvania) and with Richrad Neal (D-Massachusetts) and Patrick McHenry (R-North Carolina) serving as vice chairs, the purpose of the House Small Brewers Caucus is to provide elected officials and their staff an interactive opportunity to learn about the dynamics of running a small business as a brewery and the quality, process and value of craft beers and small brewing activities.

 While small breweries share many of the same priorities and concerns that other small businesses have, brewing is a highly regulated business and has unique issues that most Americans are not aware of.
 The Small Brewers Caucus intends to provide information about the science and art of beer and brewing as well as relevant business, regulatory and societal issues.